 Spinal Disc Extrusion

-Spinal disc extrusion is a severe form of disc herniation where the inner gel-like material (nucleus pulposus) of the intervertebral disc breaks through the outer layer (annulus fibrosus) but is still partially connected.
-This means that the inner material extends beyond the normal confines of the disc.
+Spinal disc extrusion is a severe form of disc herniation.
+Disc extrusion occurs when displaced disc material pushes through the annulus fibrosus but remains connected to the parent disc.
+This means that the inner gel-like material (nucleus pulposus) extends beyond the normal confines of the disc, and the displaced disc material is still partially attached to the parent disc.
 Extrusion is considered more severe than protrusion due to the complete breach of the outer layer.

 Spinal Disc Protrusion